RGASP-consortium/reconstruction/README.md

 Installation:
 	- make sure Java 1.5 or newer is installed
+	- jargs.jar must be on the Java classpath
 	- bash must be available
 	- awk must be installed and in the path

-Usage: java -Xms1G -Xmx2G -jar RGASP_analyzer.jar
+Usage: java -Xms1G -Xmx2G org.rgasp.RGASP_analyzer
 	-l, --level			... one of "cds", "exon", "both"

 							if "cds" is specified, only cds records within the annotation and